 If you can’t afford minimum payments on a credit card, it may be time to take a step back.
 It’s hard to get through life without credit.
 You often need it to purchase a home, car, business and even for day-to-day expenses.
 79.3% of Canadians, have some sort of outstanding debt.
 While mortgages remain the most common type of debt for Canadians, credit cards are a close second, with 29% of Canadians having credit card debt.

 Most credit cards have high-interest rates of 19-20%, which is higher than the interest rates on other types of debt.
-Since credit cards are revolving credit, it’s easy to consistently be in debt, especially if you don’t pay your credit card balance each month.
+Since credit cards are revolving around credit, it’s easy to consistently be in debt, especially if you don’t pay your credit card balance each month.

 Are you having trouble making minimum payments?
 A trained credit counsellor can help.

-Luckily, if you can’t pay off your full balance at the end of each month, you can get by with just paying a minimum amount by a specified due date each month, also known as your minimum payments.
+Luckily, if you can’t pay off your full balance at the end of each month, you can get by just paying a minimum amount by a specified due date each month, also known as your minimum payments.
 Although you still need to pay interest, making your minimum payments can lower the risk of negative marks on your credit report.
 But, what happens if you can’t even make your minimum payments?

 What Happens if You Don’t Make Your Minimum Payments?